≡ Menu

 Origin of the Cesky Terrier

+The Cesky Terrier is a relatively new breed in that it hasn’t been around for centuries, slowly evolving.
 Instead, the Cesky Terrier was actually “created” in 1945 when a breeder known as Frantisek Horak decided to breed the Scottish Terrier and the Sealyham Terrier together, inheriting the work-focused attitude from both ancestors.

 His goal was…

-Which over the years…
+Over the years…

-While in other cases, breeders have used some of this knowledge to maximize certain “characteristics” that they may value at the expense of a particular dog or dog breed (Chiari malformations and Color Dilution alopecia are just two medical conditions that come to mind).
+While in other cases, breeders have used some of this knowledge to maximize specific “characteristics” that they may value at the expense of a particular dog or dog breed (Chiari malformations and Color Dilution alopecia are just two medical conditions that come to mind).

-Where has the Cesky been hiding?
+Where has Cesky been hiding?

 Surprisingly though…